 What did they do in the meantime, in 25 years, with those 5000+ farms?
 Who received benefits from those farms?
 The 5000+ farms is not the only government-owned land, what about that lands that were transferred from the previous government to the current government?

 What happened with the thousands of landclaims and registered CPA’s after 1994?

-“The acceleration of our land reform programme will continue to focus on improving access to land for agriculture, economic development and sustainable human settlements.
-The release of government-owned land will be prioritised to meet these developmental objectives,” he said.
+“The acceleration of our land reform programme will continue.
+The focus will be to improve access to land for agriculture, economic development and sustainable human settlements.
+It was said that government-owned land will be prioritised to and released.

 “Instead, broadening access to land and participation by new entrants in the sector will unleash additional productive capacity to enhance agricultural output and create jobs.”
-He’s also told Members of Parliament that the government’s audit and verification process of land that will be redistributed will be concluded by the end of April.
-“As government, we are in a process of finalising the land audit, the verification of these land parcels that are in the hands of government.
-That process will be concluded by the end of April.
-So, we will know how many land parcels are in the hands of government.”
+Members of Parliament were told that the government’s audit and verification process of land will be redistributed and concluded by the end of April.

 Mabuza says this information will be made public.